-Wolf Adventure: Footsteps of Faith
+Wolf Adventure: Duty to God Footsteps

 Two Cub Scout leaders ask about how to complete the faith related requirements with Cub Scouts who are raised in agnostic homes.